mnbjhu/KotlinRedisGraph/README.md

     actorId[index++]
 }
 ```
-### Create Relationships
+### Query Scope
-Currently all other functionality is performed with the **query** function which has the generatl structure of:
+Currently all other functionality is performed with the **query** function which has the general structure of:
 ```kotlin
 moviesGraph.query {